 What is a milestone in a project?

-Project milestones are markers that signify a stage in a project’s development.
+Project milestones in Nifty are markers that signify a stage in a project’s development.
 It is a powerful component for project realization and allows for informed progress tracking, clarity, and productivity.

 Think about milestones as a map that shows how far have you go on your way to project completion.
 They act as checkpoints throughout the course of your project, ensuring you stay on track and keep heading in the right direction.